amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 ### amdsmi_get_gpu_cper_entries

-Description: Get gpu ras cper entries
+Description: Dump CPER entries for a given GPU in a file using from CPER header file from RAS tool.

 Input parameters:

-* `processor handle` PF of a GPU device
+* `processor_handle` device which to query
 * `severity_mask`    Represents different severity masks from 'AmdSmiCperErrorSeverity' enum on which filtering of cpers is based.
+* `buffer_size`      pointer to a variable that specifies the size of the cper_data
+* `cursor`           pointer to a variable that will contain the  cursor  for the next call

+`AmdSmiCperErrorSeverity`

 Field | Description
 ---|---